-In contrast, seabirds that nest underground are difficult to study A further complication is that some of these are nocturnal as well Despite huge numbers and broad distributions of some diurnal species, such as puffins, and nocturnal species, such as storm-petrels, much less is known about population sizes and productivity or trends in these parameters through time and space They do have scientific value, however, because other characteristics of their biology offer valuable opportunities for obtaining information on the distribution and dynamics of prey populations important to a variety of seabirds and marine mammals considerable amounts of crustaceans in addition to fish Many species of fishes are taken, although a comparatively small number contribute the bulk of the biomass to diets of most seabirds Overall, the three most important species of fishes are sand lance, capelin, and pollock At certain colonies, at certain times, in certain years, or any combination of these conditions, the myctophids, Pacific cod, saffron cod, herring, sablefish, pricklebacks, prowfish, and salmon are also important to some species (Hatch 1984, Baird and Gould 1986, DeGange and Sanger 1986, Sanger 1987, Hatch and Sanger 1992, Irons 1992, Piatt and Anderson 1996, Suryan et al 2000, Gill and Hatch unpublished data)
+In contrast, seabirds that nest underground are difficult to study A further complication is that some of these are nocturnal as well Despite huge numbers and broad distributions of some diurnal species, such as puffins, and nocturnal species, such as storm-petrels, much less is known about population sizes and productivity or trends in these parameters through time and space They do have scientific value, however, because other characteristics of their biology offer valuable opportunities for obtaining information on the distribution and dynamics of prey populations important to a variety of seabirds and marine mammals

+Most seabirds in the GOA are primarily piscivorous (fish eating) during the nesting season.
+The principal exceptions include northern fulmars, storm-petrels, and thick-billed murres, which consume large amounts of squid, auklets, which specialize on zooplankton, and gulls, terns, and guillemots, which consume considerable amounts of crustaceans in addition to fish.
+Many species of fishes are taken, although a comparatively small number contribute the bulk of the biomass to diets of most seabirds.
+Overall, the three most important species of fishes are sand lance, capelin, and pollock.
+At certain colonies, at certain times, in certain years, or any combination of these conditions, the myctophids, Pacific cod, saffron cod, herring, sablefish, pricklebacks, prowfish, and salmon are also important to some species (Hatch 1984, Baird and Gould 1986, DeGange and Sanger 1986, Sanger 1987, Hatch and Sanger 1992, Irons 1992, Piatt and Anderson 1996, Suryan et al. 2000, Gill and Hatch unpublished data)